Swiss Science Center Technorama: Museum

 Technorama offers an experimental environment for its visitors, irrespective of age and background, to improve knowledge about natural phenomena in a self-directed way.
 Usually worldwide described as “science centres”, Technorama's program may differ markedly: there are over 500 exhibits respectively "experiment stations" and wide-ranging "laboratory facilities".
 Technorama claims to be "one of the largest – and on account of its quality and its exemplary informal educational function – most renowned science centres in the world".

 Everything in the Technorama facility is based on the way in which science can best be appreciated, taught and learnt, in school or in practice, providing teachers with training in the principles of science education or by enabling schools to use its unique experimental and laboratory resources.
 Technorama provides a personal contact with natural phenomena, so that the personal experience with science replaces dry fact-learning.
 The exhibits try to invoke all the senses for learning, as the essential basis for later theoretical treatment.
 The exhibits allow the visitors to “get in touch with science”.

-Every year over 60,000 school children in organised groups visit Technorama, therefore claiming by far to be the most popular out-of-school science learning institution in Switzerland.
-The so-called Youth Laboratory comprises chemistry and atom labs, as well as numerous experiment stations for biology, physics, and uptodate visualisation technology, providing an environment which develops the familiarity with quantitative scientific work in a relaxed atmosphere.
+Every year, over 64,000 school children in organized groups visit Technorama, making it the most popular out-of-school science learning institution in Switzerland.
+The Youth Laboratory includes chemistry and atom labs, alongside numerous experiment stations for biology, physics, and advanced visualization technology, fostering quantitative scientific work in a relaxed atmosphere.

-The school's service supports teachers in communicating science, and it is involved in national initiatives aimed at improving science education.
-In particular the program is orientated to the primary school sector, where usually are the largest deficits, and it is imperative to enthuse children with scientific and technical ideas as early as possible.
-Every year, more than 1,000 teachers attend Technorama's in-service.
+Technorama supports teachers in communicating science and participates in national initiatives to improve science education, focusing on primary schools to inspire young children with scientific and technical ideas.
+In 2023, Technorama hosted 17 in-service training courses with a total of 262 teachers, and 457 teachers attended introductory events.

 Spielzeugeisenbahn-Sammlung Bommer

-That section houses the world's number one metal toy collection Spielzeugeisenbahn-Sammlung Bommer of miniature rarities, that was established in February 2004.
+That section houses the model train collection Spielzeugeisenbahn-Sammlung Bommer of miniature rarities, that was established in February 2004.
 The exhibition offers an extended exploration of tinplate toy nostalgia and its curiosities, many of them dating from the period around 1900 AD.
 Technorama claims to be the home to the world's greatest toy train collection, the Dr. Bommer Toy Train Foundation, that provides a technically and historically important view of the development of rail transportation in Switzerland.

 AdventureRooms Technorama

-In 2017 the Swiss Science Center Technorama opened the escape room "AdventureRooms Technorama" in cooperation with AdventureRooms.
-There are two games: "Spektrum" and "Kontinuum".
-The riddles are based on scientific and technological phenomena.

-The AdventureRooms Technorama are located in the same building as the Swiss Science Center Technorama, but can be visited separately.
+In 2017, Technorama opened an escape room in collaboration with AdventureRooms, called AdventureRooms Technorama.
+The two games, Spectrum and Continuum, featured puzzles based on scientific and technological phenomena.
+Although AdventureRooms Technorama was located in the same building as the Swiss Science Center Technorama and could be visited separately, it was permanently closed in 2023.

+Technorama Outdoors

+Technorama Outdoors, part of the Swiss Science Center Technorama, offers an immersive scientific experience in a natural setting.
+Opened in 2020, it features interactive exhibits like the large bridge, water installations demonstrating hydrodynamic principles, and wind exhibits exploring aerodynamic effects.
+This expansive area encourages hands-on exploration and learning through engaging with natural elements and scientific phenomena, enhancing the educational experience found within Technorama's indoor exhibits.